-In a sharply worded opinion the 3d DCA struck down an order by Miami trial-court Judge Antonio Marin allowing embattled Palm Beach polo tycoon John B. Goodman to adopt his 42-year old girlfriend.
+In this sharply worded opinion the 3d DCA struck down an order by Miami trial-court Judge Antonio Marin allowing embattled Palm Beach polo tycoon John B. Goodman to adopt his 42-year old girlfriend.
 The apparent intent behind the adoption was a ploy to qualify the girlfriend for a 1/3 share of a $300 million trust otherwise benefiting Mr. Goodman’s two minor children from a prior marriage.
 According to the 3d DCA, judge Marin prohibited the minor children’s mother/guardian from intervening in the adoption proceeding “because it would allow for endless intervention by the children to contest the judgment.”
 What?!

 Thankfully the 3d DCA saw things differently.
 Not only did the 3d DCA rule mom should have been permitted to intervene, rather than sending the case back to judge Marin, they summarily voided the adoption as a fraud (I’ll explain the fraud ruling in a moment).